What is Ethereum? Complete Guide 2026 for Beginners

 - September 15, 2022: The Merge.
 Ethereum transitions from Proof of Work to Proof of Stake, reducing energy consumption by 99.95%.

-- 2024: Ethereum ETF approval in the United States.
+- 2024: Approval of Ethereum ETFs in the United States.
 Institutional adoption accelerates.

 The Ethereum Blockchain